-3. Exporting to GDS (you do not need to do this)
+3. Exporting to GDS

-Before a mask can be made, your .tdb file must be converted to a .gds file.
-The instructor and TA will do this for you, but for your own reference here is how it is done.
+Once your layout is complete, you will need to export your .tdb file to a .gds file.
 First make sure none of your layers are hidden (hold down Alt and click on any hidden layers).
 In the File menu, select Export Mask Data...
 Set 'Export File Type' to GDSII.
 The file directory should default to the location of your .tdb file, but you can change it if you like.
 Click on Export.
 This should generate a .gds file in the directory you specified.
 To view the .gds file, first close the .tdb file.
 Then in the File menu, select Import Mask Data...
 Under Import file type, select GDSII.
 In the 'From file:' box, enter your .gds file (or use Browse... to find it).
 In the 'Use setup file:' box, browse to or enter your .tdb file.
 Click 'Import'.
 If you have done the file conversion correctly, you should be able to view your .gds file.